DiegoRMC/My-Homelab-Journey/README.md

 # HomeLab Infrastructure & Journey

 Welcome to my Infrastructure as Code (IaC) and system administration repository.
-This project documents the provisioning, configuration, and management of a bare-metal home server.
+This project documents the provisioning, notes on best practices, configuration, and management of a bare-metal home server.

 The primary objective is to bridge the gap between theoretical systems administration and real-world Cloud/DevOps workflows, focusing on headless Linux environments, Docker containerization, and network security.